cloudmesh-community/fa18-516-17/paper/paper.md

 ### Working Groups

 As mentioned above working groups are a great way to learn and share with industry experts on topics you or your institution are focused on [@fa18-516-17-groups].

-A list of upcoming meetings is published on the CSA site and meetings are open to the public to join!